snjo/ProcessCSV/README.md

     /noheaders      /noh       Used with /newheaders if the first line is not a list of column names, but data.
                                Inserts a new row at the start of the file with new header names from /newheader

+    /agewarning     /aw        Warn if source file is older than n number of days
+                               Example: /aw 10

+    /ageerror        /ae        Error if source file is older than n number of days.
+Exits the program!
+                               Example: /ae 10